aegiacometti/netor/docs/how_to_install.rst

     ```sudo pip3 install "pywinrm>=0.3.0"```

+11. Install Python Slack module:

+    ```sudo pip3 install slackclient==1.3.2```

-10. Download a base and clean ansible.cfg and copy it into your $HOME directory from GitHub:
+12. Download a base and clean ansible.cfg and copy it into your $HOME directory from GitHub:

     ``curl https://raw.githubusercontent.com/ansible/ansible/devel/examples/ansible.cfg -o $HOME/.ansible.cfg``

-11. Now, for the first time, you have to configure netor by manually executing the python script:
+13. Now, for the first time, you have to configure netor by manually executing the python script:

     ``python3 [netor_home_directory]/netor/tinydb/scripts/netorconf.py``